aryelgois/yasql/README.md

 ## tables

 A map of tables and their columns.
-Each column specifies its type and some other settings (e.g. PRIMARY KEY or AUTO_INCREMENT) in a plain string.
+Each column specifies its type and some keywords (e.g. PRIMARY KEY or AUTO_INCREMENT) in a plain string.

 Some notes: